wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/4-ui-components-apis-surface-areas.md

 }
 ```

-When an administrator deploys the SharePoint Framework component to the tenant App Catalog, they're presented with an additional message in the trust dialog prompt:
+When an administrator deploys the SharePoint Framework component to the tenant App Catalog, they're presented with another message in the trust dialog prompt:

 ![Screenshot of the trust dialog](../media/04-deploy-app-prompt-approve-scopes.png)